Point processes with event time uncertainty: Estimation of influence kernel

 Recall that $\theta = \{ \mu, \theta_K\}$.
-For simplicity and without loss of generality, in the rest of this section we always assume that $\mu$ is a known constant, and focus on estimating the influence kernel $\theta_K \in \R^{ N N'}$.
-We will explain algorithmic detail to recover $\mu$ from data in Section \ref{sec:algo}.
+For simplicity and without loss of generality, in the rest of this section, we always assume that $\mu$ is a known constant and focus on estimating the influence kernel $\theta_K \in \R^{ N N'}$.
+We will explain the algorithmic details to recover $\mu$ from data in Section \ref{sec:algo}.